top of page

 FAQs about Burnout

-What is the difference between stress and burnout?Stress often feels urgent and activating — you’re “amped up.”
+Stress often feels urgent and activating — you’re “amped up.”
 Burnout is what happens after stress has been prolonged, leading to exhaustion, numbness, or collapse.

-Can burnout cause physical illness?Yes.
+Yes.
 Burnout can contribute to headaches, digestive problems, weakened immunity, and sleep issues.
 The body and mind are deeply interconnected.

-How long does it take to recover from burnout?Recovery time varies.
+Recovery time varies.
 For some, weeks of rest and gentle somatic practice help.
 For others, especially after years of stress, recovery may take months.
 Patience and compassion are essential.

-Is burnout the same as depression?Not exactly.
+Not exactly.
 Burnout and depression share symptoms like fatigue and low motivation, but burnout is specifically linked to prolonged stress.
 A professional can help differentiate and support your healing.

 Author Bio

-Dr. Jean Carroll, PhD, specializes in nervous system healing and somatic therapy.
+Dr. Jean Carroll, PhD, specialises in nervous system healing and somatic therapy.
 With over 20 years of experience, she supports individuals in recovering from stress, trauma, and burnout through a science-based and compassionate approach.
 Her work blends neuroscience with somatic practices to help people restore capacity and build resilience.

 Comments

-Copyright © 2025 Somatic Connection
+Copyright © 2026 Somatic Connection

 bottom of page